harvester/docs/docs/advanced/settings.md

 This setting allows you to configure NTP servers for time synchronization on the Harvester nodes.

-You can define NTP servers during [installation](../install/harvester-configuration#osntp_servers) or update them later using this setting.
+Using this setting, you can define NTP servers during [installation](../install/harvester-configuration#osntp_servers) or update NTP servers after installation.

 :::caution